HL7/fhir-exchange-routing-ig/input/pages/specification.md

 The destination processes the request and synchronously returns its response.

-Note that any references to the destination's FHIR service in resources that are returned by the destination--for example, in a search result Bundle's fullUrl element--SHALL be populated by the destination server to match the public FHIR service address used by the originator.
+_**Note - conformance requirement:**_ Any references to the destination's FHIR service in resources that are returned by the destination--for example, in a search result Bundle's fullUrl element--**SHALL** be populated by the destination server to match the public FHIR service address used by the originator.

 **Step 6.
 The intermediary passes through the response to the originator**